-This is the second volume of Charles Moore’s three volume official biography of the first British woman Prime Minister and deals with the middle years of her premiership from the aftermath of her 1982 victory in the Falklands to her third and last election win in June 1987.
+This is the second volume of Charles Moore’s three volume official biography of the first British woman Prime Minister.
+It deals with the middle years of her premiership from the aftermath of her 1982 victory in the Falklands to her third and last election win in June 1987.
 These were the golden years for the Iron Lady: perhaps this period should be called “the Iron Age”?

 Moore is a former Daily Telegraph editor but despite this conservative bias is not always unaware of the lady’s faults.
-She never knew how to deal with her wayward son Mark, was lucky to survive the Westland Affair, was stubbornly blind to the numerous flaws of the Poll Tax and was privately very difficult during the 1987 election campaign.
+She never knew how to deal with her wayward son Mark, was lucky not to resign over the 1985-86 Westland Affair, was stubbornly blind to the numerous flaws of the Poll Tax and was privately very difficult during the 1987 election campaign.

 Moore also does not really understand why Thatcher made so many people so very angry.
 For this was a time when levels of homelessness and crime soared, unemployment reached its post-war peak (3.6 million) and the NHS was savagely undermined.